 - Remove with warm water or a wet washcloth.

 Does your child or teen enjoy cooking and baking in the kitchen?
-If so, you need to have some remedies available for the inevitable minor burn (they always happen).
-There are several things that work:
+If so, have some remedies available for the inevitable minor burns:

 Lavender Essential Oil

-Lavender essential oil is fabulous for putting on a burn.
-It soothes the burn; takes the pain away in minutes and if put on immediately it will eliminate any blistering.
-This is our family’s favorite essential oil.
-We keep it in the kitchen!
+Lavender essential oil soothes burns and takes the pain away in minutes.
+If put on immediately it will eliminate any blistering.

 Slather mustard on the seared skin.
 After an initial sting, the mustard will relieve the pain and prevent scarring and blistering.
 No science to tell us why this works, but lots of enthusiastic testimonials.